MFL

 Parents and children change over time.
 Sometimes it will be necessary to make changes to the parenting plan.
 What happens when one parent needs to relocate?
 What happens when the children get a bit older and want to make changes to the plan?
 The plan should have a system for dealing with the changing needs of the family members.
 Some plans require an evaluation every year.
 Others might require a family discussion to get input from everyone involved.
 Whatever the approach, it should be described in the parenting plan and followed.
 The new plan can also be submitted to the court for orders.

 An experienced family lawyer can help families create a plan that’s appropriate for them.
 Below are some suggested templates for a parenting plan.
+Contact Mathews Family Law today to discuss your parenting plan with a specialist family law lawyer.

 Parental Responsibility and Shared Time